Sign up to our Newsletter

 Overused Quotes

-Your first sentence has to hook your reader enough to urge them to continue reading.
-A sure-fire way to stop your readers from wanting to read on is using a generic, overused quote as your hook.
+Your first sentence must hook your reader enough to urge them to continue reading.
+Don’t use a generic, overused quote as your hook.

 Instead, start with the punch line of an engaging anecdote about your life that can be linked to your perseverance, drive, and ambition.
-By starting with an authentic personal experience, you’re sure to have a unique hook that the committee hasn’t already seen.
+By starting with an authentic personal experience, you will have a great hook that the committee hasn’t already seen.

 Focusing On Someone Else’s Success